divnix/std/ROADMAP.md

 ## Deliverable Categories

-We've identified a couple of deliverable categories that should help us better understand the work spectrum associated with the project.
+We've identified a couple of deliverable categories in line with the [architectural overview](./ARCHITECTURE.md).

+These help us to better understand the work spectrum associated with the project.
-Please also complement this with the high level overview in the [Architecture](./ARCHITECTURE.md).

-##### Process Categories alongside the (automatable sections of the) SDLC
+##### Process Categories

+To run an _automation_ we have to _set it up_, first.
+We should keep that in mind when working on the backlog and therefore classify:

-- Setup Processes
+- Setup
-- The actual automatable parts of the SDLC Cycle

-While an instance of the actual SDLC process inside the boundaries of Standard's current scope is easy to break down into _eval_, _build_ and _effect/action_ and easy to measure with the _cycle time_ metric, the Setup Process is where adoption success or failure may be determined alongside:
+- Automation

+Work packages that supports setup typically involve:

-- Provided Documentation
+- Documentation & Setup Instructions
-- Shared Mental Models
+- Pattern & Shared Mental Models
-- Curated Quick Start Template
+- Quick Start Template
-- Onboarding & Learning Context
+- Onboarding & Learning Content
-- Actual Installation and Setup

 ##### Process Regions

-As discussed in the [Architecture](./ARCHITECTURE.md) document, we roughly identify three regions with shifting characteristics alongside the SDLC:
+Per our [architectural overview](./ARCHITECTURE.md), we distinguishe these process regions:

-- Development Environment Region
+- Development Environment
-- Build Pipeline Region (including CI control loops)
+- Build Pipeline
-- Continuous Delivery and Beyond (Application Lifecycle Management)
+- Deployment and Beyond (Application Lifecycle Management)

 ##### Deliverable Types